GjjvdBurg/ESEBeamer/README.md

 ESEBeamer
 =========

-Unofficial Beamer style for the Erasmus School of Economics
+Beamer style for the Erasmus School of Economics

 Author: Gertjan van den Burg

-This is an unofficial beamer style based on the official Powerpoint style for ESE.
+This is a beamer style based on the official Powerpoint style for ESE.

 This code is released under the GPL License (v2) (see LICENSE).

 *Note: The official font for ESE presentation slides is Frutiger.
-See [Fruty](http://github.com/GjjvdBurg/Fruty) for a look-alike font installer.
+See [Fruty](http://github.com/GjjvdBurg/Fruty) for a look-alike font installer for Linux.
 When available, the font is automatically used in this beamer class.*

 See also: [ESEBeamerPoster](http://github.com/GjjvdBurg/ESEBeamerPoster).